Ebiroll/qemu_esp32/README.md

 flash read err, 1000
 Falling back to built-in command interpreter.
 ```
-##Whats the problem with this
+##What is the problem with this code
-Some i/o register name mapping is probably wrong.
-The values returned are more than likely wrong.
+Some i/o register name mapping in esp32.cis probably wrong.
+The values returned are also many times wrong.
-tlb_fill() is probably a cached read of instructions or data.
+I did this mapping very quickly with grep to get a better understanding of what the rom was doing.
 ```
 Terminal 1
 >xtensa-softmmu/qemu-system-xtensa -d guest_errors,int,mmu,page,unimp  -cpu esp32 -M esp32 -m 4M  -kernel  ~/esp/qemu_esp32/build/app-template.elf   -S -s